How this summer could bring the pandemic relief we’re longing for

 Vestiges of the pandemic will remain.
 Masks may still be necessary in 2022, Fauci said.
 People might think twice about packing into a crowded bar or screaming at an indoor concert.

 “I also don’t think we’ll look at certain activities the same way,” Dean said.
-“Packing ourselves in the middle of a crazy crowd.
-I’ll need more time to work up to that.”
+“Packing ourselves in the middle of a crazy crowd — I’ll need more time to work up to that.”

 It remains unknown how many people will still hesitate or refuse to get vaccinated once supply is flowing freely or how underfunded, overworked public health departments will be able to meet sudden demand.
 And it is unclear how well the vaccines block transmission of the virus.

 Additional variants could also be a wild card.
-The virus has made clear it is here to stay, and scientists need to stay alert to which ones emerge and proliferate.
+The virus has made clear it is here to stay, and scientists need to stay alert to which variants emerge and proliferate.
 Vaccines might need to be updated to better protect against new variants.

 Globally, there are concerns about how rich nations are hoarding shots, leaving little for poor ones.
-Unvaccinated countries, or and communities within the U.S. where many remain unvaccinated, could become reservoirs for the virus to continue to spread and mutate.
+Countries — and communities within the United States — where many remain unvaccinated will become reservoirs for the virus to continue to spread and mutate.

-“If this pandemic has shown us anything, it’s that we are all in this together to the end,” said Shweta Bansal, a disease ecologist at Georgetown University.
+No one will be completely safe until everyone is safe, said Shweta Bansal, a disease ecologist at Georgetown University.
+“If this pandemic has shown us anything,” she said, “it’s that we are all in this together to the end.”

-In the U.S., it might take years to reach herd immunity — if it is ever reached.
+In the United States, it might take years to reach herd immunity — if it is ever reached.
 Experts estimate the threshold for herd immunity could lie somewhere between 70 and 85 percent of the population.
 One factor keeping it immediately out of reach is that no vaccine has yet been approved for the young.
-Children make up roughly 22 percent of the U.S. population. companies are just starting clinical trials for teenagers and adolescents.
+Children make up roughly 22 percent of the U.S. population.
+Companies are just starting clinical trials for teens and adolescents.

-Failing to reach herd immunity doesn’t mean the situation will remain dire.
-As the country draws closer to that threshold in the summer and beyond, the pandemic will dwindle from a raging forest fire to more like a series of campfires that can be more easily managed.
+Failing to reach herd immunity does not mean the situation will remain dire.
+As the country draws closer to that threshold in the summer and beyond, the pandemic will dwindle from a raging forest fire to more like brush fires that can be more easily managed.

-“There are still many obstacles we have to get through,” said Rubin, the epidemiologist at Children’s Hospital.
+“There are still many obstacles we have to get through,” said Rubin, the Philadelphia epidemiologist.
 “But at least we can start making plans again.”